arlolra/otr/readme.md

     buddyList.userA.REQUIRE_ENCRYPTION = true
     buddyList.userA.sendMsg('My plaintext message to be encrypted.')

 Another policy, `SEND_WHITESPACE_TAG`, will append tags to plaintext messages, indicating a willingness to speak OTR.
 If the recipient in turn has set the policy `WHITESPACE_START_AKE`, the AKE will be initiated.

+**Socialist Millionaire Protocol

+At any time after establishing encryption, either party can initiate SMP to detect impersonation or man-in-the-middle attacks.
+A shared secret, exchanged through an out-of-band channel prior to starting the conversation, is required.

+    var secret = "cryptocat?"
+    buddyList.userA.smpInit(secret)

+If the protocol successfully runs to completion,

+    buddyList.userA.trust === true

 ---